david-olivero/Mushrooms/README.md

 a)	With more time, it may be possible to break through the 90% accuracy level.
 While the exact method that will accomplish this is not known, I suspect that preventing overfitting of ResNet50 on training data may prove fruitful.
 b)	Experimenting with further image manipulations, such as superimposing a sobel edge detect image onto a standard RGB image.
 This might possibly allow the model to better identify the mushrooms in an image.
 c)	As a follow on to note (b) above, it may be possible to count the number of mushrooms in an image using edge detect algorithms like sobel or canny.
 If possible, that might be a useful feature to add to the dataset.
 d)	And, as always, procuring more high-quality images data of these mushroom classes!
+This might enable the far simpler CNN model to perform well.

 ## 9. Credits
 Many thanks to Springboard and Paperspace for access to their Gradient GPU environments which allowed these highly complicated neural network models to train quickly, allowing the great deal of iteration that was required to tune the model performance.
 Thanks especially to Branko Kovac for his encouragement and excellent counsel during this project!